tinify/third-party-integrations/dot-net.md

 url: "https://github.com/ctolkien/TinyPNG"
 ---

-This is a .NET wrapper around the TinyPNG.com image compression service.
-Supports .Net Core and full .Net Framework.
+This is a .NET wrapper for TinyPNG.
+Supports .NET Core and full .NET Framework.
 Non-blocking async turtles all the way down.
 Byte[], Stream and File API's available.